North Korea spy agency runs arms operation out of Malaysia, U.N. says

 Aside from the North Koreans behind Glocom, clues on its website also point to its North Korean origins.

 For instance, one undated photo shows a factory worker testing a Glocom radio system.
-A plaque nearby shows he has won a uniquely North Korean award: The Model Machine No. 26 Prize," named in honor of late leader Kim Jong Il, who is said to have efficiently operated "Lathe No. 26" at the Pyongyang Textile Factory when he was a student.
+A plaque nearby shows the machine he is using has won a uniquely North Korean award: The Model Machine No. 26 Prize," named in honor of late leader Kim Jong Il, who is said to have efficiently operated "Lathe No. 26" at the Pyongyang Textile Factory when he was a student.

 (Reporting by James Pearson and Rozanna Latiff.
 Additional reporting by Nicole Nee in SINGAPORE, Michelle Price in HONG KONG and Ned Parker in New York.; Editing by Bill Tarrant.)